 Can I create share snapshot of individual files?

-Can I create share snapshots of encrypted fileshare?
+Can I create share snapshots of an encrypted file share?

-You can take a share snapshot of Azure File shares which has encryption at rest enabled.
+You can take a share snapshot of Azure file shares that have encryption at rest enabled.
 You can restore files from a share snapshot to an encrypted file share.
-If your share is encrypted, your share snapshot will also be encrypted.
+If your share is encrypted, your share snapshot also is encrypted.

-Are my share snapshots geo-redundant?
-Share snapshot will have the same redundancy as the Azure File share for which they were taken.
-If you have selected geo-redundant storage (GRS) for your account your share snapshot will also be stored redundantly in the paired region.
+Share snapshots have the same redundancy as the Azure file share for which they were taken.
+If you have selected geo-redundant storage for your account, your share snapshot also is stored redundantly in the paired region.